Opening up the conversation on open spaces

 For each park, we needed to strategically place signs that would ask visitors for feedback by firstly visiting a URL on their mobile device.
 This would explain what the Council was planning to do in that specific park, and let visitors have a say on these plans.
 Visitors would also be given the opportunity to read further information about—and give a thumbs up or thumbs down to—the City of Prospect’s broader Open Space Strategy.

 We needed to ensure that the campaign was eye-catching, and that the information about the Open Space Strategy was presented in a clear and easy to understand manner.

-The concept for the signage system we developed uses old fashioned games that children would play outside.
+The accompanying signage system we created uses old-fashioned games that children would play outside.
 We felt that this fun, playful approach would engage a wide demographic, as the games would be appealing to children and young families, while also resonating with older generations who remember playing those games in their own childhood.